Cultivating good habits for kids is one of the most important parenting tasks we have. Here are some simple strategies to help!

 Another key habit I want my kids to cultivate is prayer.
 The Bible tells us to pray without ceasing.
 This doesn’t mean we need to stay on our knees all day.
 It means we should be in regular and constant communication with God, just like we would with a friend.

 If I had to rank habits in order of importance, I’d say this one is #2.
 Prayer is essential for life.
-Our kids need it desperately in order to survive this world.
+Our kids need it desperately to survive in this world.
 They need God to guide them, comfort them, and help them stand firm.
 Prayer is the only way to get that support.

 Start this habit very young by praying at meals and before bed, but don’t forget to continue to develop it as your kids get older.
 One resource we love is the JOY Prayer Cards.
 They give prompts and ideas to help us grow deeper in prayer.
 Find strategies for helping your kids develop the habit of prayer in this post.